 The 2022 midterms decided contests for governor, secretary of state, U.S. House and the state legislature, among other races.
 The next statewide elections will be held in 2024.

 - Upcoming elections: When available, information about future elections can be found at the Michigan Department of State's website.

-- Any registered voter can get a mail-in absentee ballot and safely cast a vote from home.
+- Absentee voting: All registered voters can request a no-excuse absentee ballot and vote from home in Michigan.

 How do I register to vote?

 - Online: Use the state’s voter registration portal to register or check your registration status.
 The online registration period cuts off 14 days prior to an election.

 - By mail: Print out a voter registration form, complete it and mail it to your local election clerk’s office.
 You can also pick up an application from the clerk’s office, a secretary of state branch office, a state public assistance agency or from a voter registration drive.